 | Dark circles & puffiness | Result from reduced circulation and incomplete repair. |

-Chronic sleep deprivation can reduce skin cell turnover by up to 25%, significantly undermining your skin’s ability to fight acne and recover from flare-ups.
+Chronic sleep deprivation impairs skin barrier recovery; one study found good sleepers had 30% greater barrier recovery after a skin injury than poor sleepers, significantly affecting your skin’s ability to fight acne and recover from flare-ups.

 Improving your sleep routine—darkening your room, limiting screens before bed, meditating, or using a calming nighttime ritual—helps regulate cortisol and supports healthier skin.